Mark 16:2-4 (NLT)

 The rising sun (in the east, which is on the right of this scene) can be seen tinging the edges of the clouds with orange light.
 The first sunlight is also visible on the edges of the background rocks & the edges of the figures in this scene.

-From left to right: Mary Magdalene, Mary the mother of James the Less & Salome.
+From left to right: Mary Magdalene, Mary (wife of Cleopas – Joseph & James Little’s mother – sister of Mary (mother of Jesus)) & Salome.

 This scene forms part of the Easter series, from Mark’s Gospel.